ashishkushwaha22/Arduino-Project/README.md

-# Co2-Monitor
+# Adafruit

-Raspberry Code for monitoring live Co2 in a place and updating it to Azure IoT Hub.
+Gathering Temperature and Humdity values from atmosphere using the avaliable sensors.

+Connecting Azure IoT hub with our AdaFruit.

+visualize the value in Azure cloud.